-If a parent/guardian fails to notify the school of an absence, students who are absent from school will receive an automated phone message informing parents/guardians of the student absence.
-Students who accumulate five or more unexcused absences, or who miss two or more periods unexcused in at least five days in a school year, will receive written notification of such absences.
-Parents/guardians will be given the opportunity to meet with the Principal, or designee, to discuss an action plan for student attendance.
+If a parent/guardian fails to notify the school of an absence, students who are absent from school will receive an automated phone message informing parent(s)/guardian(s) of the student's absence.
+Students who accumulate five (5) or more unexcused absences or who miss two (2) or more periods unexcused in at least five (5) days in a school year will receive written notification of such absences.
+Parent(s)/guardian(s) will be given the opportunity to meet with the Principal or designee to discuss an action plan for student attendance.
 Additional notifications may be sent as necessary.
+The entire School Committee Policy IH can be found on the School Committee website.